paciowg/splasch-fsh/input/pagecontent/index.md

 * Performing self-care activities related to eating and drinking
     * Patient requires supervision, assistance, and/or diet modification with all meals related to the patient’s ability to swallow independently.

+### Background

-To achieve these objectives, this project will:
+To achieve objectives listed above, this project will:
 * Develop FHIR implementation guide(s) (multiple guides may be necessary depending upon what data is identified as required and how that data should be organized for best capture and exchange),
 * Develop reference implementations, as needed,
 * Coordinate updates of existing PACIO IGs or suggest revisions for other related IGs, as needed, and